Easy to Use...Easy to Remove

-It comes in two versions/sizes (shown to the right).
+It comes in two versions/sizes (shown here).
 The chalk wheel on the bottom marker is smaller so you can trace a more curvy or detailed line.

 Simply remove the cap and lay a quilting ruler along the line you want to mark and zip a line of chalk.
 Then lightly blow off the excess.

 You're ready to start quilting.

 Nothing to remove later.